shinybrar/science-platform/deployment/helm/README.md

 > base64 -i /path/to/tls.crt | xclip -selection clipboard
 >```

-- In development environments, the persistant volumes are provisioned using `hostPath` storage class.
-The `developer.storage.path` key is used to specify this path on the host machine where the volumes will be mounted.

->[!CAUTION]
->The `developer.storage.path` should be created and have the necessary permissions before installing the `base` service in a development environment.

 ```bash
 cd science-platform/deployment/helm/base
 helm install --values dev.override.yaml base base/
 ```

-## Required Persistent Volumes
+## Persistent Volumes

->[!NOTE]
->In production, `base` helm chart **MUST** be installed first as it creates the necessary namespaces(`skaha-system` and `skaha-workload`) required for the Persistent Volume Claims.

->[!IMPORTANT]
->There are two (2) Persistent Volume Claims that are used in the system, due to the fact that there are two (2) Namespaces (`skaha-system` and `skaha-workload`).
+Persistent Volumes are required for the Skaha services to function.
+There are two (2) Persistent Volume Claims that are used in the system, due to the fact that there are two (2) Namespaces (`skaha-system` and `skaha-workload`).
 These PVCs, while having potentially different configurations, **SHOULD** point to the same storage.
 For example, if two `hostPath` PVCs are created, the `hostPath.path` **MUST** point to the same folder in order to have shared content between the Services (`skaha`, `cavern`) and the User Sessions (Notebooks, CARTA, etc.).

-> It is expected that the deployer, or an Administrator, will create the necessary Persistent Volumes (if needed), and the required Persistent Volume Claims at this point.
+### Production Environment

+In production, the Persistent Volumes and Persistent Volume Claims are expected to be created by the cluster administrator and are not managed by the `base` helm chart.
 There are sample [Local Storage](https://kubernetes.io/docs/concepts/storage/volumes/#local) Persistent Volume examples in the `base/volumes` folder.

+The `base` helm chart **MUST** be installed first as it creates the necessary namespaces(`skaha-system` and `skaha-workload`) required for the Persistent Volume Claims.

 >[!NOTE]
->In development environment, the `base` service will create the necessary Persistent Volume Claims using `hostPath` storage class.
-The `developer.storage.path` key is used to specify this path on the host machine where the volumes will be mounted.

-## Required Persistent Volume Claim

->[!NOTE]
 >In production, it is expected that there is a Persistent Volume Claim with the name of the Skaha Workload namespace hyphenated with `cavern-pvc`.
 This will provide the backing storage to the User Sessions.
 Using the default values, this means, `skaha-workload-cavern-pvc` will exist as a Persistent Volume Claim in the `skaha-workload` namespace.

->[!NOTE]
+### Development Environment

->In development environment, the `base` service will create the necessary Persistent Volume Claims using `hostPath` storage class.
+In development environments, the persistant volumes are provisioned using `hostPath` storage class.
 The `developer.storage.path` key is used to specify this path on the host machine where the volumes will be mounted.
+The `base` service will create the necessary Persistent Volume Claims using `hostPath` storage class.
+The `developer.storage.path` key is used to specify this path on the host machine where the volumes will be mounted.

+>[!CAUTION]
+>The `developer.storage.path` should be created and have the necessary permissions before installing the `base` service in a development environment.

 ## IVOA Registry